travis-ci/docs-travis-ci-com/user/reference/overview.md

 #### Full VM

-This is sudo enabled, full virtual machine per build, that runs Linux
+This is sudo enabled, full virtual machine per build that runs Linux.

 * Slow spin-up (increased build time compared to LXD container) yet without any [limitations](/user/reference/overview/#linux-security-and-lxd-container).
 * It has a fixed amount of vCPUs and RAM assigned.